JuliaCollections/DataStructures.jl/docs/src/accumulators.md

 a[x]             # get the current value/count for x.
                  # if x was not added to a, it returns zero(V)

-push!(a, x)      # add the value/count for x by 1
+push!(a, x)      # increment the value/count for x by 1
-push!(a, x, v)   # add the value/count for x by v push!(a, a2)     # add all counts from a2 to a1
+push!(a, x, v)   # increment the value/count for x by v push!(a, a2)     # add all counts from a2 to a1

-pop!(a, x)       # remove a key x from a, and returns its current value
+pop!(a, x)       # remove a key x from a, and return its current value

 merge(a, a2)     # return a new accumulator/counter that combines the
                  # values/counts in both a and a2